S3-working-group/s3-practical-guide/docs/logbook.md

 -   the domain description and strategy
 -   agreements (including <dfn data-info="Delegatee: An individual or group accepting accountability for a domain delegated to them.">delegatees'</dfn> domain descriptions, strategies and [development plans](development-plan.html))
--   <dfn data-info="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or (drivers) that need to be addressed.">backlogs</dfn> and other information relating to work and <dfn data-info="Governance: The act of setting objectives, and then navigating and steering to achieve them.
-People with authority intentionally make and evolve decisions which have an ongoing effect on the way an organization (or a team or individual within it) creates value.
-These decisions set constraints on actions, guide future decisions, allocate resources and determine specifics of deliverables.">governance</dfn>
+-   <dfn data-info="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or (drivers) that need to be addressed.">backlogs</dfn> and other information relating to work and <dfn data-info="Governance: The act of setting objectives, and making and evolving decisions that guide people towards achieving them.">governance</dfn>